 Because Summer School is intensive, students are encouraged to carefully consider their workload and commitments before enrolling.

-Study support is available through Student Academic Skills which provides free and confidential help with writing, study skills, note-taking, and exam preparation.
+Study support is available through Student Academic Skills, who provide free and confidential help with writing, study skills, note-taking, and exam preparation:

 Library and learning resources